 Non-tidal rivers combined with broad and narrow gauge canals offer a mixture of waterway experiences.

-The waterways which make up the ring include the Rivers Trent and Soar, the Grand Union (Leicester Line) and Oxford Canals and the Coventry and Birmingham & Fazeley Canals before returning to the River Trent along the Trent & Mersey Canal.
+The waterways which make up the ring include the River Trent and River Soar, the Grand Union (Leicester Line) and Oxford Canals and the Coventry Canal and Birmingham & Fazeley Canals before returning to the River Trent along the Trent & Mersey Canal.

 Derwent Mouth Lock is considered the junction between the Trent & Mersey Canal and the River Trent.
 Navigators should beware of the weir at Trent Lock; the River Soar continues to Leicester where the Grand Union Canal (Leicester Section) locks up towards Saddlington Tunnel, a roost for bats.
 A branch to the left connects with Market Harborough, scene of the first recognised canal rally in Britain in 1950.
 Beyond Foxton Locks lies the prospect of several hours lock-free cruising before a short flight drops to Norton Junction.